 Also of interest is that St. Pete Beach has more people living here who work in computers and math than 95% of the places in the US.

 St. Pete Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Do you like to read, write and learn?
 If you move to St. Pete Beach, you'll likely find that many of your neighbors like to as well.
 St. Pete Beach is one of the more educated communities in America, with a full 57.16% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.